Salzsuppe/Wetterstation/README.md

-!!Update folder structure!!

 # Wetterstation

+[comment]: <> (This is a comment it wont be included in the HTML displayed, only in the source)

-Die ist die Programmausarbeitung zu einer Wetterstation mithilfe eines Raspberrypi's zero 2W.
+Die ist die Programmausarbeitung zu einer Wetterstation mithilfe eines Raspberrypi's zero 2W als Website host

 ## Links zur Website: